Feature: #107889 - Introduce TCA option "itemsProcessors"

 Impact

-It is still possible to use itemsProcFunc, but it is recommended to switch to itemsProcessors, which has two main advantages:
+It is still possible to use itemsProcFunc, but switching to itemsProcessors is recommended because it offers two main advantages:

-• being an array, it allows for extensions adding processors on top of existing ones (and defining the execution order)
+• Being an array, it allows extensions to add processors on top of existing ones and to define their execution order.

-• the processing chain is strictly typed, ensuring safer code.
+• The processing chain is strictly typed, ensuring safer and more reliable code.

-If both itemsProcFunc and itemsProcessors are defined, both are executed, with itemsProcFunc coming first.
+If both itemsProcFunc and itemsProcessors are defined, both are executed, with itemsProcFunc executed first.